Financial-Times/o-spacing/README.md

 - [Licence](#licence)

 For [Build Service](https://www.ft.com/__origami/service/build/v2/) users, `o-spacing` provides [CSS classes](#markup) for vertical space and [CSS Custom Properties (CSS Variables)](#css-custom-properties) for other usecases.
 For Sass users `o-spacing` also provides a number of [Sass functions and mixins](#sass) for applying space to a project.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-spacing`.

 ## Spaces